rachaelesler/advent-of-code/README.md

 My attempts for [Advent of Code](https://adventofcode.com/).

-## Development requirements
+## Development environment

+The following software versions were used to develop this package:

+* Python 3.10.15
-Conda is required.
+* Conda 24.11.0

-Developed with conda version 24.11.0

 ## Development quickstart